opource-Inc/Doctor-Prescription-Label-Reading/README.md

  - [Data collection](): A large dataset of handwritten prescriptions will be collected from various healthcare settings.
       - This dataset will be used to train and test the machine learning model.

 - [Data preprocessing](): The collected data will be preprocessed to remove noise and ensure that it is suitable for training the machine learning model.
+    - This can involve techniques such as cropping, resizing, and thresholding to extract the handwritten text from the prescriptions.

+ - [Feature extraction](): In this step, relevant features from the preprocessed data will be extracted.
+     - These features will be used to train the machine learning model.
+     - Commonly used features for handwriting recognition tasks include pixel values, gradient information, and contour information.

 - [Model training](): A machine learning model, such as a convolutional neural network (CNN), will be trained on the preprocessed data to recognize and classify different handwritten characters and symbols to generate automatic reports.
+     -  The model will be trained using a supervised learning approach, where the correct class labels are provided for the training data.

+ - [Model evaluation](): The trained model will be evaluated on a separate test dataset to assess its accuracy and robustness.
+    - Common evaluation metrics for handwriting recognition tasks include accuracy, precision, and recall.

   - [NLP component](): An NLP component will be implemented to understand the meaning of the text on the prescriptions and extract relevant information.
+    - This can be achieved using techniques such as named entity recognition and part-of-speech tagging.

- - [Evaluation](): The performance of the system will be evaluated on a separate test dataset to assess its accuracy and robustness.
+- [System Evaluation](): The performance of the system will be evaluated on a separate test dataset to assess its accuracy and robustness in reading and interpreting handwritten prescriptions..

+- [Fine-tuning and optimization](): If the performance of the system is not satisfactory, the model and NLP component can be fine-tuned and optimized to improve their performance.
+   - This can involve adjusting the model architecture, changing the training parameters, and adding more data to the training set.

+- [Deployment](): Once the system has been developed and tested, it can be deployed in a real-world setting to read and interpret handwritten prescriptions from doctors.

  ## Expected outcomes:

 - It is expected that the proposed project aims to develop an automated system that can accurately read and interpret handwritten prescriptions from doctors, significantly improving the accuracy and efficiency of medication management.